LBierkandt/graph-anno/README.md

 You now see the GraphAnno user interface: the (at first empty) graph panel, and the commandline with dropdowns for layer and sentence on the bottom.

+(To stop the program, press ctrl + C in the console where it is running)

 ### Entering and annotating data

 You start with an empty working space, so the first thing to do is to create a sentence.
 Type the "new sentence" command `ns` with the name of your first sentence, e.g.